NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 npm run cyServices:kill
 ```

-Buckle down as these tests will take awhile to run, and depending on your system specs you should expect anywhere from 5 to 20 minutes.
+Buckle down as these tests will take a while to run, and depending on your system specs you should expect anywhere from 5 to 20 minutes.

 :::tip
-Please note that ports 8080 and 8083 has to be available on your system
+Please note that ports 8080 and 8083 have to be available on your system
 :::

 ``npm run cyServices:start`` command starts:
-- The programmatic service and the dashboard by utilizing already built jar; will run on port 8080
+- The programmatic service and the dashboard by utilizing the already built jar; will run on port 8080
-- the client-display using dev webpack server; will run on port 8083
+- the client-display using webpack dev server; will run on port 8083

 Now that you can build and run integration tests let's discuss day-to-day development setup for the skill-service project.